 Conclusion

 Congratulations!
 You just built, customized, and deployed your first dashboard using Dash.
-You went from a bare-bones dashboard to a fully interactive one deployed on Heroku.
+You went from a bare-bones dashboard to a fully interactive one deployed on PythonAnywhere.

 With this knowledge, you can use Dash to build analytical applications to share with others.
-As more companies put more weight on the use of data, knowing how to use Dash will increase the impact you have in your workplace.
+As more companies put more weight on the use of data, knowing how to use Dash will increase your impact in the workplace.
 What used to be a task only experts could perform, you can now do in an afternoon.

 In this tutorial, you’ve learned: